 - X-ray to check for retained fetuses or placentas.

 - Ultrasound to check for retained placentas or fetuses.

 - Cytologic examination of the discharge and bacterial culture and sensitivity so that the appropriate antibiotic can be administered.

 - Broad-spectrum antibiotics to treat the underlying infection.

 - IV fluids to treat dehydration.

 - If necessary, evacuate the uterus of retained placenta, unborn kitten

-- Performing an ovariohysterectomy may be necessary.
+- An ovariohysterectomy (removal of the uterus and ovaries) may be necessary.